 The Provincial Court Judges are appointed by the Lieutenant Governor in Council of Manitoba under The Provincial Court Act.
 If you have a concern about the conduct of a Provincial Court Judge and wish to make a complaint click here for more information.

-You may have a concern with the conduct of a Master of the Court of Queen's Bench, who is a judicial officer.
-There is a complaint process established under The Court of Queen's Bench Act respecting Masters of the court.
+You may have a concern with the conduct of a Master of the Court of King's Bench, who is a judicial officer.
+There is a complaint process established under The Court of King's Bench Act respecting Masters of the court.
 If you wish to make a complaint about the conduct of a Master, click here for more information.